jhoooooo/chatbox/Premades/Time-Is-Now/readme.txt

 Time is Now.

+Details:
-First chat element might be missing timestamp or background-color.
+- First chat element might be missing timestamp or background-color.
+- Username does not have background thus, you have to play around text-shadow to ensure it is visible in all screen conditions, dark/light.

+Credits :

+Luxon - A powerful, modern, and friendly wrapper for JavaScript dates and times.